Confederación Revolucionaria de Obreros y Campesinos

 The Confederación Revolucionaria de Obreros y Campesinos (CROC) is a Mexican trade union confederation.
-It is one of the most important and influential trade unions in the History of Mexico.
+It is one of the most important and influential trade unions in the history of Mexico.

-It was founded in April 1952. during a congress made by four workers centrals.
-Until 1980 the CROC had 750 000 workers inside the union, in only 17 of the 31 states and the Federal District (Mexico City); in this year the statements change in order to change the organization of the union by changing the presidency of the union, that was rotative and with only one year of duration to a presidency headed by a National Secretary General (Secretario General del Comité Ejecutivo Nacional).
+It was founded on 29 April 1952 during a congress organized by four national worker federations: National Proletariat Confederation, National Confederation of Mexican Workers and Campesinos, Only Workers Confederation, and National Confederation of Workers.
+Until 1980, the CROC had 750,000 workers in the union, in 17 of the 31 states and the Federal District (Mexico City); in 1980, the governing rules changed to rotate the presidency of the union each year, led by the Secretary General of the National Executive Committee (Secretario General del Comité Ejecutivo Nacional).

-It currently has 4.5 million worker members throughout the 32 states in the country having also 17 National Industrial Confederacies; also 3.600 unions with 15 000 collective contracts.
+The CROC currently has 4.5 million worker members throughout 32 states as well as 17 National Industrial Confederations and 3,600 union locals with 15,000 collective contracts.